plochoidysis-ojwege/eNSP-labs/README.md

 ### Objectives

-- Learn the basic commands of OSPF
+- Using OSPF commands to manage and troubleshoot routing configurations.
-- Learn how to check the OSPF running status
+- Inspecting and verifying the operational status of OSPF .
-- Learn how to control OSPF route selection using costs
+- Adjusting route costs to manipulate and optimize OSPF route decisions.
-- Understand the advertisement of default routes in OSPF
+- Understanding OSPF’s advertisement of default routes and their impact on network topology.
-- Learn how to configure OSPF authentication
+- Implementing and testing OSPF authentication mechanisms to safeguard routing exchanges from unauthorized access.

 ### Topology
 ![Lab 2 Topology](https://github.com/plochoidysis-ojwege/eNSP-labs/blob/main/Images/2.%20Lab%202%20OSPF%20Routing/topo.ospf%20routing.png)